Last reviewed: April 6, 2022

-Overall, in this small study of patients with patients with COVID-19, patients with olfactory dysfunction were noted to have edematous obstruction of the olfactory cortex on MRI.
+Overall, in this small study of patients with COVID-19, patients with olfactory dysfunction were noted to have edematous obstruction of the olfactory cortex on MRI.

 - Prospective case-controlled study of 20 SARS-CoV-2-infected patients with olfactory function loss compared to 20 age-matched control healthy subjects.

 - All infected patients underwent olfactory function assessment and 3T MRI, performed both at the early stage of the disease and at one-month follow-up.

 - To assess the physiopathology of olfactory function loss in COVID-19 patients.

 - At early stages of SARS-CoV-2 infection, patients had a mean olfactory score of 2.8 +/- 2.7 (range, 0-8), and MRI displayed a complete obstruction of the olfactory cortex in 19 out of 20 individuals.